photoprism/photoprism-docs/docs/getting-started/nas/synology.md

     images and the transcoding of videos are very demanding.

 !!! info ""
-    If your server runs out of memory, the index is frequently locked, or other system resources are running low while indexing, you should [try reducing the number of workers](../config-options.md#index-workers) by setting `PHOTOPRISM_WORKERS` to a reasonably small value in `docker-compose.yml` (depending on the performance of the server).
-As a measure of last resort, you may [disable using TensorFlow](../config-options.md#feature-flags) for image classification and facial recognition.
+    If your device runs out of memory, the index is frequently locked, or other system resources are running low:

+    - [ ] Try [reducing the number of workers](../config-options.md#index-workers) by setting `PHOTOPRISM_WORKERS` to a reasonably small value in `docker-compose.yml` (depending on the performance of the server)
+    - [ ] As a measure of last resort, you may [disable using TensorFlow](../config-options.md#feature-flags) for image classification and facial recognition

-#### Will my NAS be fast enough? ####
+## Will my device be fast enough? ##

 This largely depends on your expectations and the number of files you have.
 Most users report that PhotoPrism runs well on their Synology NAS.
 However, initial indexing may take much longer